Home About Our Team Contact Get a free quote

 What is dual dental coverage?

-Dual dental coverage occurs when you are insured under two dental insurance policies simultaneously, which can reduce your out-of-pocket expenditures.
+Dual dental coverage occurs when you are insured under two dental insurance policies simultaneously, which can reduce your out-of-pocket dental expenditures.

 What is the coordination of benefits (COB) in dental coverage?